 Qu = ∑ [Ah (cNc + qNq)]

 Total stress parameters should be used for short-term and transient load applications and effective stress parameters should be used for long-term, permanent load applications.
 A factor of safety of 2 is typically used to determine the allowable soil bearing capacity, especially if torque is monitored during the helical anchor installation.

 Like other deep foundation alternatives, there are many factors to be considered in designing a helical anchor foundation.
-Foundation Supportworks recommends that helical anchor design be completed by a qualified professional.
+Supportworks recommends that helical anchor design be completed by a qualified professional.